 \section{Correctness}

-We show the correctness of our algorithms by showing that the client operations are linearizable, that they never get blocked by the background operations.
-We push the correctness of the background operations to \Cref{sec:AppendixProofs} to save space.
-However, for the rest of this section, we borrow the following observations proved in the appendix: \begin{enumerate*} \item There is only one active subhead to a sublist at any given time. \item If an update on a sublist has checked that the sign of \StartCount is positive after incrementing it, then the \StartCount of the sublist cannot become negative until the update also increments its \EndCount. \end{enumerate*}
+We show the correctness of our algorithms by showing that the client operations are linearizable, and that they never get blocked by the background operations.
+We push the correctness of the background operations to Appendix \ref{sec:AppendixProofs} to save space.
+Here, however, we borrow the following observations proved in the appendix: \begin{enumerate*} \item There is only one active subhead to a sublist at any given time. \item If an update on a sublist has checked that the sign of \StartCount is positive after incrementing it, then the \StartCount of the sublist cannot become negative until the update also increments its \EndCount. \end{enumerate*}